 When you’re facing an important legal job interview, knowledge is your best friend.
-Your confidence, relevance and ability to forge productive connections with interviewers all are directly proportional to what you know about the target firm (or corporation).
+Being prepared impacts your confidence and ability to forge productive connections with interviewers.
+The more you know about the organization, the better.
+Learning how to research a law firm for your next interview is the first step.

 - What values does the firm espouse?